ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 GRE tunnels support the Bring Your Own IP (BYOIP) requirement.

 ![illustrates the details of GRE for a non-TGW solution architecture](GRE.svg){: caption="Figure 3. non-TGW GRE Encapsulation" caption-side="bottom"}
-1. Client network connectivity from on-premises is accomplished through Direct Link access.
+1. Client network connectivity from on-premises is accomplished through {{site.data.keyword.dl_short}} access.
 2. A gateway is deployed in Classic which provides routing and security functions.
 3. GRE tunnel is created between the Gateway and a customer router.
 4. 192.168.xx.xx (BYOIP) packets are encapsulated by 10.1.x.x (IBM assigned IP) which is routed through the BCR over the GRE and un-encapsulated on the other side.

-IBM Cloud Direct Link does not offer BYOIP on the private network.
+{{site.data.keyword.BluDirectLink}} does not offer BYOIP on the private network.
 The IBM Cloud backbone advertises the customer’s available routes assigned by IBM to their remote networks.
 Traffic with a destination IP address that is not assigned by IBM Cloud (10.0.0.0/8) is dropped by IBM Cloud.
 Traffic can be encapsulated between the remote client network and the IBM Cloud network for non-assigned IBM Cloud addresses by establishing GRE Tunnels between the gateway and a customer router to allow non-IBM assigned IP addresses to be passed back to the on-premises environment.

-A second GRE is required between the Classic Gateway and PowerVS when non-assigned IBM Cloud addresses are used in the PowerVS environment.
+A second GRE is required between the Classic Gateway and {{site.data.keyword.powerSys_notm}} when non-assigned IBM Cloud addresses are used in the {{site.data.keyword.powerSys_notm}} environment.

 For Gateways in separate regions, a third GRE is used to share non-assigned IBM Cloud addresses between Classic Gateways.